muxinc/mux-java/docs/UrlSigningKeysApi.md

 <a name="deleteUrlSigningKey"></a>
 # **deleteUrlSigningKey**
-> deleteUrlSigningKey(SIGNING_KEY_ID)
+> deleteUrlSigningKey(SIGNING_KEY_ID).execute();

 Delete a URL signing key

 Deletes an existing signing key.
 Use with caution, as this will invalidate any existing signatures and no URLs can be signed using the key again.

 ### Example
 ```java